-1. First-year Evaluation
+First-Year Evaluation

-The student must complete a first evaluation toward the end of the second term of graduate study.
-This is not intended as an examination, but rather a comprehensive evaluation of work done up to that point.
-An evaluation committee consists of the student's current advisor and one other faculty member chosen by the student.
+The student must complete a first-year evaluation toward the end of the second term of graduate study.
+This is not an examination, but rather a comprehensive evaluation of work done up to that point and a time for discussing the critical 2nd and 3rd years in the program.
+An evaluation committee consists of the student's Political Science advisor and the student's Social Work advisor.
 The committee considers the student's graded record, proposed future courses, and a seminar paper or other piece of work (even if prepared prior to admission to the graduate program) selected by the student as their best work so far.

-2. Follow-up Evaluation
+Follow-up Evaluation

 A follow-up evaluation will be conducted toward the end of the student's fourth term in residence.
-The committee for this evaluation consists of the student's advisor and two faculty members chosen by the student (one from the student's major field) and approved by the Director of Graduate Studies.
+The committee for this evaluation consists of the student's Social Work advisor, the student's Political Science advisor and a Political Science faculty member chosen by the student and approved by the Director of Graduate Studies.
 The committee will review course work, a more recent piece of written work, and plans for achieving candidacy.

-3. Preliminary Exams, Fields, and Cognate Requirements
+Preliminary Exams, Fields, and Cognate Requirements

-At the University of Michigan, the Department of Political Science recognizes the following fields of study for the student's major and two minor areas of concentration.
-Particular field programs are described in their respective guidelines.
-A description of degree requirements for joint students in some of the below areas are presented in Appendix 21A.
+At the University of Michigan, the Department of Political Science recognizes the following fields of study for the student's major and minor area of concentration.
+Field programs are described in their respective guidelines.
+A description of degree requirements for joint students in some of the below areas are presented in Appendix 20A.

 - American Government and Politics

 - Comparative Government and Politics

 - Research Methods

 - World Politics

 - Political Theory

-- Public Law

-- Public Policy and Administration (First or second minor only)
+- Law, Courts and Politics

-The student must pass a preliminary major examination in a regular political science field and complete the requirements for a second minor in political science.
-For students in the Doctoral Program in Social Work and Political Science, the Political Science departmental requirement of a preliminary exam in the first minor is met by coursework taken at the doctoral level in the School of Social Work.
-Similarly, completing doctoral coursework in social work satisfies the Political Science requirement for a cognate field.
+The student must pass a preliminary major examination in a regular political science field.
+For students in the Joint Doctoral Program in Social Work and Political Science, the Political Science departmental requirement of a preliminary exam in the minor is met by coursework taken at the doctoral level in the School of Social Work.
+In addition, completing doctoral coursework in social work may satisfy the Political Science requirement for a cognate field.

 Preliminary exams are written and/or oral examinations conducted by faculty and are normally given only during September, January, and April/May.
-A student must be enrolled for at least one credit hour the semester during which the final preliminary examination is taken.
+A student must be enrolled for at least one (1) credit hour the semester during which the final preliminary examination is taken.
 Registration may be under the 990, Dissertation/Pre-candidate, course number or another number in Political Science or Social Work.
-Requirements for the second minor field in political science will be satisfied through either a preliminary examination in this field or the completion of three graduate-level courses with grades of B+ or better, except where separate field guidelines specify otherwise.

-4. Time to Degree
+Time to Degree

-Students who take more than five years past prelims to complete their dissertation will be required to retake the preliminary examination in their major field.
+Students who take more than five (5) years after they advance to candidacy to complete their dissertation will be required to retake the preliminary examination in their major field.
 In rare cases, the Director of Graduate Studies may consider individual exceptions to waive this rule, but this will not be done routinely.